delpinolisette/comm318_F20_Final_Project/data_story_presentation/data_story.md

 ![2020 Outperforms in Subreddit](img/fig_2.png)

 This is still impressive, considering that 2020 isn't even over yet.
+The fact that 2020 took a larger share of the Top 1000 posts than any other year since the forum's creation in *2008* also compels me believe that this year saw a huge spike in user engagement on job-seeking advice forums.

 ### Was there An Increase In Activity After the Arrival of COVID-19 to the US?